why ImmunityBio Inc [IBRX] is a Good Choice for Investors After New Price Target of $4.00

 Piper Sandler have made an estimate for ImmunityBio Inc shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on May 12, 2023.
 While these analysts kept the previous recommendation, Jefferies raised their target price to Buy.
 The new note on the price target was released on August 03, 2022, representing the official price target for ImmunityBio Inc stock.

-ImmunityBio Inc [IBRX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 14.41.
-With this latest performance, IBRX shares gained by 55.95% in over the last four-week period, additionally plugging by 208.24% over the last 6 months – not to mention a rise of 86.48% in the past year of trading.
+ImmunityBio Inc [IBRX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -13.61.
+With this latest performance, IBRX shares gained by 26.97% in over the last four-week period, additionally plugging by 161.88% over the last 6 months – not to mention a rise of 52.92% in the past year of trading.

 ImmunityBio Inc’s liquidity data is similarly interesting compelling, with a Quick Ratio of 2.38 and a Current Ratio set at 2.38.